Yankees name Severino wild-card game starter

 “I think he’s ready for this.
 Hopefully he can get us off to a good start tomorrow,” Boone told the media Tuesday during workout day at Yankee Stadium.

-It is believed the team was looking at three options — Severino, J.A.
+It is believed New York was looking at three options — Severino, J.A.
 Happ and Masahiro Tanaka.

-“We met Saturday night as a staff and [GM Brian Cashman] came up to Boston,” Boone said, per NJ.com’s Randy Miller.
+“We met Saturday night as a staff and (general manager Brian Cashman) came up to Boston,” Boone said, per NJ.com’s Randy Miller.
 “We talked through it.
 A lot of guys had input in the decision with reasons one way or the other.
-I just took all that information and on it.
+I just took all that information and (slept) on it.
 I felt like at some point Sunday for sure that I wanted to go with Sevy in this game and that’s where we’re at with it.”

 There is no debating Severino’s abilities, as evidenced by his 19-8 record, 220 strikeouts and 10.3 strikeouts-per-nine-innings ratio.
 He made a career-high 32 starts in 2018, his second straight season as an All-Star.
 He is also going to pitch on seven days’ rest.